 Educators may elect to participate in the study for as little as three months, however, students will be exposed to a more valuable experience if they choose to participate in the full length of the project.

-You will then be contacted in July 2019 to confirm your participation, and be mailed your tea-kits for your class for you to implement the 90 day program yourself in the September-December Spring period.
+You will then be contacted in July 2020 to confirm your participation, and be mailed your tea-kits for your class for you to implement the 90 day program yourself in the September-December Spring period.

 Sign-up your school or class to be mailed tea burying kits, instructions and teaching resources to bury during the September-November 2021 burying period this year.